jundalisay/sp/content/en/research/indian/gospel/chapter-26b.md

 marry.
 At this he said, 'Why are you going to drown me?'
 (With a smile) Tell me this.
 People say that a man finds great pleasure in the company of his wife after the hard work of the day."
 M: "That is no doubt true of those who think that way.
-(To Rākhāl, with a smile) We are now being examined.
+(To Rakhal, with a smile) We are now being examined.
 This is a leading question."
-Both Rākhāl and M. were married.
+Both Rakhal and M. were married.
 MASTER (with a smile): "A mother says, 'I shall heave a sigh of relief if I can procure a "shade-tree" for my son.
 He will rest in its shade when scorched by the heat of the world.' "